-A very general approach to harness the computational resources of a system is to embed it in a Machine Learning pipeline, which processes data sequentially.
+A very general approach to harness the computational resources of a system is to embed it in a machine learning pipeline, which processes data sequentially.
 Each block in the pipeline must be able to compute functions of its input.
 For example, a continuous-time input can be processed by a dynamical system, such as a recurrent artificial neural network [1-4].
-Physical systems can also compute expressive functions, making them strong candidates for a computational block in a Machine Learning pipeline, if they are reliable.
+Physical systems can also compute expressive functions, making them strong candidates for a computational block in a machine learning pipeline, if they are reliable.
 This has been demonstrated previously [5-7].

-Only recently, it has been suggested that a Bose Einstein condensate (BEC) of ultracold atoms is an ideal system to be embedded in a Machine Learning pipeline [8, 9], as the complex nonlinear dynamics of the BEC depend unambiguously on the input.
-Here we show that the advanced control of BEC experiments enables the physical implementation of such schemes, with the experiment as a nonlinear layer of a ML pipeline.
+Only recently, it has been suggested that a Bose-Einstein condensate (BEC) of ultracold atoms is an ideal system to be embedded in a machine learning pipeline [8,9], as the complex nonlinear dynamics of the BEC unambiguously depend on the input.
+Here we show that the advanced control of BEC experiments enables the physical implementation of such schemes, with the experiment as a nonlinear layer of a machine learning (ML) pipeline.
 We address the concrete task of computing the value u = f(x) of a given nonlinear function f, employing a standard computer for linear operations only.
 Thus we perform a regression, which is another application of such models besides the common task of classification.
-In the context of Machine Learning, this is known as the Linear Basis Function Model [10, Chapter 3.1].
+In the context of machine learning, this is known as the linear basis function model [10, Chap.
+3.1].